lucj/k8sapps/README.md

 sudo apt install age
 ```

-## ArgoCD
+## Argo CD

-ArgoCD is the first application which will be installed in the cluster as it will be in charge of installing the other applications next.
-Clone this repository in the VM and from the argocd folder run the following command:
+Argo CD is the first application which will be installed in the cluster as it will be in charge of installing the other applications next.
+Clone this repository in the VM and from the *argocd* folder run the following command:

 ```
 git clone https://github.com/lucj/k8sapps.git